 Kosher salt and freshly cracked pepper

 Add the oil to the pan and heat on medium temperature.
 Add onion, garlic, ginger, cilantro stems and turmeric.
-Allow the onions to soften and then add the chicken .
-Season with salt and pepper.
-Cook until the chicken gives off natural juices, about 7 minutes, stirring often.
+Cook over medium-low heat to allow the onions to soften, about 10 minutes.
+You want the onions and stems to be melted.
+Add the chicken and season with salt and pepper.
+Cook until the chicken gives off natural juices, about 5 minutes, stirring often.

 Add 1 to 2 cups water so that the chicken is just covered.
 This will prevent it from sticking.
-Cook for 15 to 20 minutes on low uncovered.
+Cook for 15 minutes on low uncovered and stir often.

-Add the carrots, zucchini, tomato, potato and stir.
+Add the carrots, zucchini, tomato.
 Cook until vegetables just start to soften, about 5 minutes.
 Fill pot with water until the chicken and vegetables are covered by at least 4 to 6 inches.
 Again add salt and fresh cracked pepper to taste.
 Stir well.

 Bring to boil and reduce to simmer.
 Skim the fat and foam off the top of the soup.
-Let soup simmer on low covered for 40 more minutes.
+Let soup simmer on low uncovered for 45 more minutes.
+20 minutes before you are ready to serve add the potatoes.
 The soup can cook longer if you would like.
-Just do not put in the potatoes until 30 minutes before serving.
+Just do not put in the potatoes until 20 minutes before serving.
 Stir in fresh cilantro leaves right before you plate the soup.

 You may also use green beans, peas and/or cauliflower as additional vegetables if you wish.

-The soup is typically served as is, with koobas (recipe to come!) or over rice.
+The soup is typically served as is, with koobas or over rice.